katherinepurvis/atom-workshop/PublishingProcess.md

 is updated to reflect the changes made.
 It is possible to publish the atom.
 ### Scenario 4: An atom is live and the edit process makes the atom invalid
 If the changes make the atom invalid e.g. deleting the content of a required field it will not be possible to republish the atom.
-The atom will remain in live CAPI as it was ***before the edit took place.*** The automatic save process will will remove the atom from
+The atom will remain in live CAPI as it was ***before the edit took place.*** The automatic save process will remove the atom from
 PreviewDynamoDataStore and preview CAPI.
 The changes are saved to DraftsDynamoDataStore only.
 Further editing to make the atom valid will be required before it is possible to republish.
 ### Scenario 5: An atom is live and after the edit process the atom is still valid